-What Can a Handyman Do in Lee's Summit, Missouri?
+What Can a Handyman Do Without a License in Lee's Summit, Missouri?

 Missouri does not have a single statewide “general contractor/handyman license.”
 Instead, contractor licensing is primarily handled at the local (city/county) level, while certain skilled trades (electrical, plumbing, HVAC/mechanical) are commonly licensed locally and require permits/inspections.
 In Lee’s Summit (Jackson & Cass Counties area), you should expect city-level contractor/business licensing plus permits; there is no statewide “handyman exemption” dollar threshold because Missouri doesn’t run a statewide handyman/GC license program.